stac-utils/pystac/docs/concepts.rst

 Absolute links point to their file locations in a fully described way.
 Relative links are relative to the linking object's file location.
 For example, if a catalog at ``/some/location/catalog.json`` has a link to an item that has an HREF set to ``item-id/item-id.json``, then that link should resolve to the absolute path ``/some/location/item-id/item-id.json``.

-The implementation of :class:`~pystac.Link` in PySTAC allows for the link to be marked as ``link_type=LinkType.ABSOLUTE`` or ``link_type=LinkType.RELATIVE``.
-This means that, even if the stored HREF of the link is absolute, if the link is marked as relative, serializing the link will produce a relative link, based on the self link of the parent object.
+Links are set as absolute or relative HREFs at save time, as determine by the root catalog's catalog_type :attribute:`~pystac.Catalog.catalog_type`.
+This means that, even if the stored HREF of the link is absolute, if the root ``catalog_type=CatalogType.RELATIVE_PUBLISHED`` or ``catalog_type=CatalogType.SELF_CONTAINED`` and subsequent serializing of the any links in the catalog will produce a relative link, based on the self link of the parent object.

-You can make all the links of a catalog relative or absolute using the :func:`Catalog.make_all_links_relative <pystac.Catalog.make_all_links_relative>` and :func:`Catalog.make_all_links_absolute <pystac.Catalog.make_all_links_absolute>` methods.
+You can make all the links of a catalog relative or absolute by setting the :func:`Catalog.catalog_type` field then resaving the entire catalog.

 .. _rel vs abs asset: